jef-fortunahamid/GreenspotGrocerDBDesign/README.md

 ## Analysis
 ### Step 1: Examine the Data
 The first thing to do is to understand the existing data.
-As we anlyse our given data, in our case, the `.csv` file has 13 columns with various attributes.
+As we analyse our given data, in our case, the `.csv` file has 13 columns with various attributes.
 1. Item num: A numerical identifier for each item (e.g., 1000, 2000).
 2. sdscription: Describes the product (e.g., "Bennet Farm free-range eggs").
 3. quantity on-hand: The amount of the product currently available (e.g., 29, 3).